GrupoDiana/BRT-Documentation/docs/osc/overall.md

 ## `/playAndRecord`

 Records a file of the specified duration with spatialised sound (wav) and other data (mat) corresponding to the playback of all sources from the beginning.
 If the type is mat, the produced file will follow the structure of the [AnnotatedReceiverAudio SOFA convention](https://www.sofaconventions.org/mediawiki/index.php/AnnotatedReceiverAudio).
+Before starting the recording, all sources are stopped and played back since the begining.

 #### Syntax